 A first-degree sprain or strain should heal and feel better within a few days to two weeks.
 With first-degree sprains or strains, the ligaments and muscles are stretched but not torn.
 A second-degree sprain or strain, wherein the ligaments and muscles are partially torn, should heal and feel normal within three to eight weeks.
 In contrast, a severe, third-degree sprain or strain, wherein the ligaments or muscles are completely torn, will likely take three months or more to heal fully and feel back to normal.

 While mild sprains and strains can usually be treated at home without medical attention, you should see a doctor if you are experiencing any of the following with your sprain or strain:

 If you experience a sprain or strain that requires medical attention, Eastside Urgent Care can provide swift and effective treatment to help you recover well.
-For more information about sprain or strain treatment, please feel welcome to give us a Call us today or book an appointment, or visit our clinic conveniently located at 872 Ohio Pike, Cincinnati, OH 45245.
-Our office is open seven days a week: Monday to Friday from 9:00 AM to 7:30 PM, and Saturday & Sunday from 9:00 AM to 4:30 PM.
-We look forward to serving you!
-We serve patients from Cincinnati OH, Covedale OH, Delhi OH, St Bernard OH, Bridgetown North OH, and Elmwood Place OH.
+For more information about sprain or strain treatment, please feel welcome to give us a Call us today or book an appointment, or visit our clinic.
+Our office is open seven days a week: Monday – Friday: 9:00 AM – 7:00 PM, Saturday and Sunday: 9:00 AM – 2:00 PM.
+For more information, contact us or book a same-day priority appointment.
+We are conveniently located at 872 Ohio Pike Cincinnati, OH 45245.
+We serve patients from Cincinnati OH, Covedale OH, Delhi OH, St Bernard OH, Wilders KY, and Elmwood Place OH.